marrow/web.api/README.md

 <!-- Goal: fully populate web.uri.typing module with appropriate abstract type information. -->

-The result is an API interface: (this programmers' representation is somewhat obvious)
+The result is an API interface: (this programmer's representation is somewhat obvious)

 ```
 Interface('https://httpbin.org')